sudo-self/btc.JesseJesse.com/README.md

  1. Google Chrome is the fastest

- 2. Mobile Safari only works, just type into the text box until reaches 100%
+ 2. Mobile Safari works just keep typing into the text box until reaches 100%

  4. DO NOT use Opera or anything that JavaScript outputs server side as it might record the private key you generated.

- 5. Download the Zip and use the tool offline for complete privacy
+ 5. Download the Zip and use the html offline for complete privacy